awsdocs/amazon-aurora-user-guide/doc_source/aurora-export-snapshot.md

    }'
    ```

-1. Create an IAM role\.
-You do this so that Aurora can assume this IAM role on your behalf to access your Amazon S3 buckets\.
+1. Create an IAM role, so that Aurora can assume this IAM role on your behalf to access your Amazon S3 buckets\.
 For more information, see [Creating a role to delegate permissions to an IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user.html) in the *IAM User Guide*\.

    The following example shows using the AWS CLI command to create a role named `rds-s3-export-role`\.